plone/training/mastering-plone/views_2.rst

 The default view
 ----------------

-Using a view you can now create a nice view for talks in :file:`views.py`.
+Now you know everything to create a nice view for talks in :file:`views.py`.

-First we will not write any methods for `view` but instead access the fields from the talk-schema as `context.<fieldname>`.
+First we will not write any methods for `view` but access the fields from the talk-schema as `context.<fieldname>`.

 Register a view `talkview` in :file:`browser/configure.zcml`: